JDittes/Election-Analysis/README.md

   - She received 73.8% of the vote

 ## Election-Audit Summary:
 Setting up this program in Python means that we can import any amount of data that is in csv format (comma-separated values).
-This means that the Colorado Board of Elections could use it for any race, from local to statewide with few amendments.
+This means that the CBE could use it for any race, from local to statewide with few amendments.

-The first area where the code would be altered would be in the file that was imported.
+The first area where the code would be altered for future counts would be in the file that was imported.
 Python has two dependencies that we can import to help import the data: _csv_ and _os_.
 Currently the line of code reads `file_to_load = os.path.join("Resources", "election_results.csv")`  The path which os joins to the program comes from the "Resouces" folder and is titled "election_results.csv".
 We would need to simply change the path to the folder containing the new data and identify the new file to import election results.

-The code could be adapted down to record and tabulate results from local precincts, to counties (the current view), to congressional districts or regions (larger views).
+The code could also be adapted to record and tabulate results from local precincts, to counties (the current view), to congressional districts or regions (larger views).
 This would involve creating new variables in the for-loop to tabulate the votes in each region.
 In the code,
     `for row in reader:
         total_votes = total_votes + 1
         candidate_name = row[2]